Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 • plastic woven bags, etc.

-The demand for "secondary" plastic is quite high, and this has led to the fact that companies that are engaged in the processing of plastic waste are no longer satisfied with household and industrial waste, but are buying unnecessary plastic - primarily plastic (PET) bottles.
+The demand for “recycled” plastic is quite high, and this has led to the fact that companies that process plastic waste are no longer satisfied with household and industrial waste, but buy unnecessary plastic - primarily plastic (PET) bottles.

-According to the State Institution "Operator of Secondary Material Resources", in each district of Minsk there are several points for receiving PET bottles.
-You can choose the nearest stationary collection point for plastic bottles by clicking on this link.
-The mode of operation and the cost of delivery of a kilogram of plastic waste are also indicated there.
+According to the State Institution “Operator of Secondary Material Resources”, there are several collection points for PET bottles in each district of Minsk.
+You can select the nearest stationary collection point for plastic bottles by following this link.
+The operating hours and cost of delivering a kilogram of plastic waste are also indicated there.

-Important point: at the reception point, you must bring at least a kilogram of plastic bottles, otherwise they will not be accepted.
-If you need to dispose of only one or two bottles, then it is easier to throw them in the trash, observing certain conditions:
+Important point: You must bring at least a kilogram of plastic bottles to the collection point, otherwise they will not be accepted.
+If you only need to dispose of one or two bottles, then it is easier to throw them in the trash, observing certain conditions:

-• used PET bottles should be disposed of in conspicuous yellow containers that are intended for separate collection of recyclables;
+• used PET bottles should be disposed of in visible yellow containers intended for separate collection of recyclables;

-• plastic bottles can be thrown into containers labeled "plastic, glass, paper", "plastic, paper" or "plastic, paper, metal".
+• Plastic bottles can be disposed of in containers labeled “plastic, glass, paper,” “plastic, paper,” or “plastic, paper, metal.”

-• bottles from vegetable oil, vinegar, dairy products;
+• bottles for vegetable oil, vinegar, dairy products;

 • plastic packaging for shampoo, hairspray, shower gels and other cosmetics;